Seniors & People with Medical Needs

-Caregivers and those with special needs, disabilities, or advanced age should keep in mind special physical, health and emotional needs of elders during an evacuation.
+Caregivers and those with medical needs or seniors should keep in mind special physical, health and emotional needs during an evacuation.

 Make A Plan